apache/cloudstack-documentation/source/upgrading/upgrade/_xenserver_upg.rst

 ^^^^^^^^^^^^

-As of Apache CloudStack 4.4, CloudStack is not responsible to promote a new pool master on a Citrix XenServer pool.
-In case of failure of the pool master host, the responsability of electing a new pool master as been delegated back to the HA feature of XenServer.
+As of Apache CloudStack 4.4, CloudStack is not responsible to promote a new pool primary on a Citrix XenServer pool.
+In case of failure of the pool primary host, the responsability of electing a new pool primary as been delegated back to the HA feature of XenServer.
 CloudStack remain responsible to honored HA capability for Compute Offerings of instances.
-The XenServer HA feature must be enabled only for the pool master, not for virtual-machines.
+The XenServer HA feature must be enabled only for the pool primary, not for virtual-machines.

 Make sure XenServer has enabled HA on the pool.